Maldives: Health

-On 24 May 2021, the Maldives had the world's fastest-growing COVID-19 outbreak, with the highest number of infections per million people over the prior 7 and 14 days, according to data compiled by Bloomberg.
-Doctors warned that increasing demand for COVID-19 care could hinder their ability to handle other health emergencies in the Maldives.
+On 24 May 2021, Maldives had the world's fastest-growing COVID-19 outbreak, with the highest number of infections per million people over the prior 7 and 14 days, according to data compiled by Bloomberg.
+Doctors warned that increasing demand for COVID-19 care could hinder their ability to handle other health emergencies in Maldives.
 The reason for the outbreak was the Delta variant.